AppGharage/Curriculum/docs/core/README.md

 Want to learn how to develop Web applications?
 This is a curriculum we at AppGharage have developed to train and vet our developers.
 If you are confused as to what to learn or how to become a Web Developer, this Curriculum will serve as a guide and would help you not to follow trendy tools and stacks.

-The Curriculumn includes projects which would help you validate what you learn.
-We trully believe should you follow and complete the required projects in this curriculum, you will have the skills to call yourself a World Class Web Developer :metal:
+The Curriculum includes projects which will help you validate what you learn.
+We truly believe should you follow and complete the required projects in this curriculum, you will have the skills to call yourself a World Class Web Developer :metal:

 ::: warning IMPORTANT